yeet227/Batch-Files/README.md

-Files for tools Such as for IOS-Windows-android so please utilise all of the tools i will try and keep them up to date as much as i can if they aren't fully up to date just i Will be adding more tools to this email me
+Files for tools Such as for Windows Only

-killshot2272004@gmail.com
+WARNING!
+These tools are dangerous Please don't use them